opsdroid/opsdroid/docs/connectors/slack.md

 * Select "Bots" option inside the "Add features and functionality" tab
 * Click "Review Scopes to Add".
 "Under Scopes" --> "Bot Token Scopes select" `chat:write` or `chat:write.customize` (Note that you are required to select at least one scope to install the app)
 * Navigate to "OAuth Tokens & Redirect URLs" and click the "Install to Workspace" button.
-* Take note of the "Bot User OAuth Access Token" as this will be the `token` you need for your configuration (the token will start with `xoxb-`).
+* Take note of the "Bot User OAuth Access Token" as this will be the `bot-token` you need for your configuration (the bot-token will start with `xoxb-`).

 ## Configuration